Schweitzer-Mauduit International, Inc. (NYSE:SWM) Sees Significant Growth in Short Interest

-Schweitzer-Mauduit International, Inc. (NYSE:SWM) was the recipient of a significant increase in short interest in the month of August.
-As of August 31st, there was short interest totalling 442,400 shares, an increase of 32.2% from the August 15th total of 334,600 shares.
-Based on an average daily trading volume, of 108,800 shares, the days-to-cover ratio is presently 4.1 days.
-Approximately 1.4% of the company’s shares are short sold.
+Schweitzer-Mauduit International, Inc. (NYSE:SWM) saw a significant growth in short interest in the month of August.
+As of August 31st, there was short interest totalling 442,400 shares, a growth of 32.2% from the August 15th total of 334,600 shares.
+Based on an average daily volume of 108,800 shares, the days-to-cover ratio is currently 4.1 days.
+Approximately 1.4% of the company’s stock are short sold.

 A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SWM.
 Eagle Bay Advisors LLC purchased a new stake in Schweitzer-Mauduit International in the 2nd quarter valued at $33,000.
 Captrust Financial Advisors purchased a new stake in Schweitzer-Mauduit International in the 1st quarter valued at $62,000.
 Fieldpoint Private Securities LLC raised its position in Schweitzer-Mauduit International by 19.8% in the 2nd quarter.
 Fieldpoint Private Securities LLC now owns 1,995 shares of the company’s stock valued at $77,000 after buying an additional 330 shares during the last quarter.
 Mutual of America Capital Management LLC grew its stake in Schweitzer-Mauduit International by 6.4% in the 2nd quarter.
 Mutual of America Capital Management LLC now owns 4,466 shares of the company’s stock valued at $180,000 after purchasing an additional 270 shares during the period.
 Finally, Euclidean Technologies Management LLC bought a new position in Schweitzer-Mauduit International in the 1st quarter valued at $211,000.
 87.24% of the stock is owned by institutional investors and hedge funds.